-Open “Taskbar preferences,” by right-clicking on the taskbar
+Open “Taskbar settings” by right-clicking on the taskbar.

 On the “Settings panel,” locate the “notification area.”

-Click to “Taskbar” and choose “select which icons appear on the taskbar.”
+Click on “Taskbar” and choose “select which icons appear on the taskbar.”

-You can remove all icons or any icon that has a recurring issue and solve the problem at a later time.
+You can remove all icons or an icon that has a recurring issue and solve the problem at a later time.

-On the “Settings” panel, go to the “select which icons appear on the taskbar.”
-There’s an option to turn off icon notification on the taskbar.
+On the “Settings” panel, go to “select which icons appear on the taskbar.”
+There’s an option to turn off icon notifications on the taskbar.

 Otherwise, it could be a background application.
-Background applications start automatically during normal startup operation.
+Background applications start automatically during regular startup operations.
 If there’s an issue with such applications, a notification balloon pops up to inform you.
 This action also causes the taskbar to remain visible.

-You can choose to close the popup, which will only procrastinate the issue to another time, or you can address the problem.
+You can close the popup, which will only procrastinate the issue another time, or you can address the problem.
 Restart Windows explorer by rebooting your PC.

-It is quite unlikely that taskbar settings would reset on their own, but after a windows’ system upgrade, it is possible that this might happen.
-The next step will therefore be to verify if the taskbar settings are set for automatic hiding.
+It is pretty unlikely that taskbar preferences would reset on their own, but after a windows system upgrade, it is possible that this might happen.
+The next step will be to verify if the settings in your taskbar are set for automatic hiding.